ddhartma/Practical-Statistics/README.md

 ## What are the basics of hypothesis testing?

 - The basic of hypothesis is [normalisation](https://en.wikipedia.org/wiki/Normalization_(statistics)) and [standard normalisation](https://stats.stackexchange.com/questions/10289/whats-the-difference-between-normalization-and-standardization).
-All hypothesis is based on these 2 terms.
+All hypothesis tests are based on these 2 terms.

     ![image16]